 What is a Board of Advisors?

-Usually, the Board of Advisors is composed of a legal expert, a financial expert, a Human Resource manager, a marketing advisor, and an accountant to help with the direct manning of the business and provide insights on the various business trends going on in the financial world.
+Usually, a Board of Advisors is composed of a legal expert, a financial expert, a Human Resource manager, a marketing advisor, and an accountant to help with the direct manning of the business and provide insights on various business trends going on in the financial world.

 CFI’s Financial Analysis Fundamentals Course will teach you how to interpret the key financial ratios.
 Earn a certificate when you complete the course.

 Though both a Board of Advisors and the Board of Directors deal with how a company or business is run, there are a lot of differences between the two, as listed below:

 - While the Board of Advisors is informally formed, the Board of Directors, on the other hand, is composed of individuals who have been instated by means of an election, which makes them liable to the organization.
 They are bound by law, as they represent the company and its stockholders, creating policies and resolving issues related to the business operations.